ItsyPetkov/DAGAF/README.md

 * Validated on synthetic, benchmark, and real-world datasets, DAGAF significantly outperforms state-of-the-art methods in DAG learning while enabling high-quality, realistic data generation.

 #### Target Audience
 The primary audience for hands-on use of DAGAF are researchers and sophisticated practitioners in Causal Structure Learning, Probabilistic Machine Learning and AI.
 It is recommended to use the framework as a sequence of steps towards achieving a more accurate approximation of the generative process of data.
-In other words, users should focus on utilizaing the framework for their own novel research, which may include the following: 1)
+In other words, users should focus on utilizaing the framework for their own novel research, which may include the following: 1) exploration of different Generative Models; 2) application of different Structural Causal Models; 3) integration of different data modes (e.g. time-series data, mixed data, image, video or sound data) and 4) experimentation with various architectures and hyper-parameters.
+We hope this framework will bridge the gap between the current state of the causal structure learning field and future contributions.

+## Introduction to DAGAF

+We present a novel framework capable of modeling causality resembling the underlying causal mechanisms of the input data and employing them to synthesize diverse, high-fidelity data samples.
+DAGAF learns multivariate causal structures by applying various functional causal models and determines through experimentation which one best describes the causality in a tabular dataset.
+Specifically, the framework supports the Post-Nonlinear (PNL) model along with its subsets, which include Linear non-Gaussian Acyclic Models (LiNGAM) and Additive Noise Models (ANM).
+Unlike other methods that assume data generation is limited to a single causal model, DAGAF satisfies multiple semi-parametric assumptions.

+Furthermore, supporting such a broad spectrum of identifiable models enables us to extensively compare our approach against the state-of-the-art in the field.
+We complete our study by investigating the quality of the discovered causality from a tabular data generation standpoint.
+We hypothesize that a precise approximation of the original causal mechanisms in a given probability distribution can be leveraged to produce realistic data samples.
+To prove our hypothesis, DAGAF incorporates an adversarial tabular data synthesis step, based on transfer learning, into our causal discovery framework.

+For a more detailed theoretical and technical analysis, please read our paper: [H. Petkov, C. MacLellan and F. Dong.
+DAGAF: A directed acyclic generative adversarial framework for joint structure learning and tabular data synthesis.
+Applied Intelligence, Springer, 31 March 2025.](https://link.springer.com/article/10.1007/s10489-025-06410-8)

 ## Citing DAGAF